dmachard/coredns-gslb/README.md

 * `max_stagger_start`: The maximum staggered delay for starting health checks (default: "120s").
 * `resolution_idle_timeout`: The duration to wait before idle resolution times out (default: "3600s").
 * `batch_size_start`: The number of backends to process simultaneously during startup (default: 100).
-* `geoip_custom_yaml`: Path to a YAML file mapping subnets to locations for GeoIP-based backend selection.
-Required for `geoip` mode.
+* `geoip_custom_db`: Path to a YAML file mapping subnets to locations for GeoIP-based backend selection.
+Used for `geoip` mode (location-based routing).
+* `geoip_maxmind_db`: Path to a MaxMind GeoLite2-Country.mmdb file for country-based GeoIP backend selection.
+Used for `geoip` mode (country-based routing).
+If both `geoip_maxmind_db` and `geoip_custom_db` are set, country-based selection is attempted first, then location-based, then fallback.
 * `use_edns_csubnet`: If set, the plugin will use the EDNS Client Subnet (ECS) option to determine the real client IP for GeoIP and logging.
 Recommended for deployments behind DNS forwarders or public resolvers.

 ## Examples